-Out-of-state retailers that is not engaged in business in this State is not obligated to collect North Carolina tax.
+Out-of-state retailers that are not engaged in business in this State are not obligated to collect North Carolina tax.
 However, some out-of-state retailers voluntarily collect North Carolina tax as an ease for their customers.
 Out-of-state retailers include mail-order companies; television shopping networks; firms selling over the Internet; and other retailers.

 The use tax amount is .0675% of North Carolina taxable income.
 If you do not have any records of your out-of-state purchases, you may use the table here to estimate your use tax liability.